Ejo415/time-complexity/README.md

 ## Objectives
 + Calculate the  time it takes a function for a given input
-+ Calculate the time it takes a function for a inputs of different lengths
++ Calculate the time it takes a function for inputs of different lengths

 ## Our first algorithm